-Many of the tombs at St. Denis feature amusing details that might be missed on first glance.
+Many of the tombs at St. Denis feature amusing details that might be missed at first glance.
 Look out for cute figures here and there, such as these two medieval scholars intently deciphering a book.
 Other tombs show small animals (dogs, rabbits, etc) lying at the feet of the recumbent kings and queens.Continue to 9 of 9 below.

 09 of 09